analufernanndess/anafernanndess/README.md

 - 👋 Oi, seja bem vindo(a)
 - 🌱 Atualmente faço Engenharia de Software - UnB
+- 🔭 Estagiando no Senado Federal.

 <!---
 anafernanndess/anafernanndess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.